iq-motion-control/iq-module-communication-doc/docs/tutorials/motor_noise_debugging.rst

     Figure 6: Power Supply Grounding

 A scope image of a CAN bus utilizing a single point of grounding near the power distribution unit can be seen below in figure 7.
 Channels two and three (light blue and pink) display CAN bus high and low signals, but this time a data transmission is occurring on the bus.
-Here we cam see how using the power supply grounding scheme on the simulated drone frame has essentially removed the DC noise on channel 4 (dark blue).
+Here we can see how using the power supply grounding scheme on the simulated drone frame has essentially removed the DC noise on channel 4 (dark blue).
 However, the AC spikes can still be observed due to the impedance of the carbon fiber tube that separates the motor chassis and the frame’s centralized grounding point.
 The noise on channel 4 can also be seen to interfere with the CAN bus signals.